With the increased cost of college tuition, students often need to apply for grants and scholarships in order to pay their way through school.

 Scholarship applications can be stressful for students – especially international students.
 The worst part is that applicants don’t always know what they are doing wrong and how to fix it.
 This takes skill and preparation (and some good luck!).

-Read this blog before you start writing – it will give you lots of tips that will help you write a great essay, so that your chances of winning the scholarship increase dramatically!
+Read this blog before you start writing – it will give you lots of tips that will help you write a great essay, so that your chances of winning the scholarship to attend college will increase dramatically!

 Great scholarship essays show the real person behind the application and this could be what gives you the edge over the competition (as long as you meet the other criteria for the scholarship).